-This post, the first in a new series on Pioneering Women, explores the forgotten women who, as secretaries, administrators and committee members, worked to extend public access to the arts in the first half of the twentieth century.
+This post, the first in a new series celebrating ‘Advocates for the Arts’, explores the forgotten women who, as secretaries, administrators and committee members, worked to extend public access to the arts in the first half of the twentieth century.

 When I started my project, the arts organisations and committees I was researching had one thing in common: they were made up entirely of men.
 The General Post Office’s Poster Advisory Committee; the Empire Marketing Board’s Publicity Committee and the War Artists Advisory Committee didn’t contain one single woman.
 I began to wonder whether women simply weren’t allowed to work as civil servants or administrators during the first half of the twentieth century.

 But I kept looking, and the women slowly began to reveal themselves.
 Eleanor Elder and Ana M. Berry essentially ran the Arts League of Service (1918-1937); Mary Glasgow did the legwork at the Council for the Encouragement of Music and the Arts (CEMA) from 1939 to 1946.
 Women like Betty Rea, Nan Youngman and Diana Uhlman occupied prominent committee roles at the Artists International Association (AIA) from its inception in 1933 to its demise in 1971.
 And pioneers like Lilian Somerville who worked at the British Council from the 1940s into the 1970s, directing the Fine Arts Department from 1947-71.